RequiemxOP/Django/README.md

 <h2 id="running-tests">Running Tests</h2>
 <p>To run the tests, use the following command:</p>
 <pre><code>python manage.py test</code></pre>
+<p>You will get Ok status, after successfully passing all 7 Test</p>

 <h2 id="contributing">Contributing</h2>
 <p>Feel free to submit issues or pull requests for any features or fixes.</p>